Trachoma: Lifestyle measures

-Children with visible nasal discharge, discharge from the eyes, or flies on their faces are at least twice as likely to have active trachoma as children with clean faces.
+Children with visible nasal discharge, eye discharge, or flies on their faces are at least twice as likely to have active trachoma as children with clean faces.
 Intensive community-based health education programs to promote face-washing can reduce the rates of active trachoma, especially intense trachoma.
-If an individual is already infected, washing one's face is encouraged, especially a child, to prevent reinfection.
+If an individual is already infected, washing one's face is encouraged, especially for a child, to prevent reinfection.
 Some evidence shows that washing the face combined with topical tetracycline might be more effective in reducing severe trachoma compared to topical tetracycline alone.
 The same trial found no statistical benefit of eye washing alone or in combination with tetracycline eye drops in reducing follicular trachoma amongst children.

 Prognosis

 If not treated properly with oral antibiotics, the symptoms may escalate and cause blindness, which is the result of ulceration and consequent scarring of the cornea.
 Surgery may also be necessary to fix eyelid deformities.

 Without intervention, trachoma keeps families in a cycle of poverty, as the disease and its long-term effects are passed from one generation to the next.